alex028502/symbol-selector/readme.md

-# tool for typing special characters stress-free
+# tool for typing special characters hassle-free

 Until recently, every time I had to write café, or 10°C, or El Niño, or jalapeño, or 220Ω, 100μsec, or Paweł, or π, I felt slightly stressed, and